LittleYUYU/Gentopia-Mason/README.md

 Copyright and license should go to Gentopia.AI.

+**Windows Users: We currently only support Powershell.**

 ## Installation 💻
 First, clone this repository:
 ```
 git clone git@github.com:LittleYUYU/Gentopia-Mason.git
 cd Gentopia-Mason
 ```
-If you have not setup your keys yet, you can clone the repository using the following command:
+If you have not set up your ssh keys yet, you may receive an error.
+Instead, you can clone the repository using the following command:
 ```
 git clone https://github.com/LittleYUYU/Gentopia-Mason.git
 ```